coleifer/walrus/README.md

 Lightweight Python utilities for working with [Redis](http://redis.io).

-The purpose of [walrus](https://github.com/coleifer/walrus) is to make working with Redis in Python a little easier by wrapping rich objects in Pythonic containers. walrus consists of:
+The purpose of [walrus](https://github.com/coleifer/walrus) is to make working with Redis in Python a little easier.
+Rather than ask you to learn a new library, walrus subclasses and extends the popular `redis-py` client, allowing it to be used as a drop-in replacement.
+In addition to all the features in `redis-py`, walrus adds support for some newer commands, including full support for streams and consumer groups.

+walrus consists of:

 * Pythonic container classes for the Redis data-types:
     * [Hash](https://walrus.readthedocs.io/en/latest/containers.html#hashes)